 Alumni Travel Program

 The Alumni Travel Program provides opportunities for Lafayette alumni and friends to travel the world together for one-of-a-kind learning experiences.
-Trips for 2014 are listed below.
+Trips for 2014 and early 2015 are listed below.
 If you’d like to be added to our mailing list to automatically receive notices about Lafayette sponsored trips, please contact the Office of Alumni Relations at (610)330-5040 or email@example.com.

 Ride a tuk tuk through Bangkok and take a cruise of the Chao Phraya River to see Wat Arun and Wat Pho, two of the city’s most impressive temples, and a floating market.
 Experience the golden age of travel on the Eastern & Oriental Express train and see the Thai and Malaysian countryside as you make your way from Bangkok to Singapore.
 Wander through the impressive ruins of Ayutthaya and visit an elephant sanctuary.
 Cruise the River Kwai to see the historic bridge built by Allied troops.
 Explore the lively city-state of Singapore.
 Discover both the lush highlands and beautiful beaches of Bali, one of the world’s most idyllic islands.

 Music and Art Tour of Salzburg, Vienna, and Prague (June 13-23, 2015) REGISTRATION NOW OPEN

 In Mozart’s Footsteps